Experiential Annenberg London

 Program

-London is a thriving global city, continuing to push boundaries in global politics and world markets.
-As it transitions into a post-Brexit reality, the relevance of communication, media, and politics is unparalleled.
-As such, USC has partnered with Accent Global Learning and created a unique program with carefully tailored courses specifically designed for communication, journalism, and public relations majors.
+This Fall, students will have the opportunity to study and intern in London!
+With the extensive USC alumni network and USC Global Office in London, students will be connected with a wide range of professionals in the field.
+London is a thriving global city, continuing to push boundaries in global politics, world markets, and as a communications and cultural hub.
+USC has partnered with Accent Global Learning and created a unique program with carefully tailored courses specifically designed for communication, journalism, and public relations majors.
 Students live in central London and attend courses led by British faculty taught at the Accent Study Center in Bloomsbury.
 The Annenberg London program provides a once-in-a-lifetime opportunity to use this global metropolis as its classroom and experience the cutting edge in global communication and media.

 Want to hear more from our students about their experience studying abroad in London?
 Check out our AIP blog for more information.